Math Proficiency Testing

 - Take the Authorization Form to the Student Finance office in room 214 of the Gannon Building and pay the $50 fee.

-- Visit the Assessment Center in room 200 of the Gannon Building or call (517) 267-5500 to inquire about testing hours and to set up an appointment to take the test.
+- Visit the Testing Services Center in the Gannon Building - StarZone or call (517) 267-5500 to inquire about testing hours and to set up an appointment to take the test.
 Tests must be started at least one hour before closing time, but we recommend you allow at least two hours.

 - Study for the test using the suggested resources and take the test at the scheduled time.